vmurigneu/MET/README.md

 **d) Reference genome sequence file (fasta)**

 For instance for the human genome, the file can be downloaded from: https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/analysis_set/chm13v2.0.fa.gz.
+The file can be provided as a gzip.

 **e) Nextflow configuration file (nextflow.config)**

 When a Nexflow pipeline script is launched, Nextflow looks for a file named **nextflow.config** in the current directory.
 The configuration file defines default parameters values for the pipeline and cluster settings such as the executor (e.g. "slurm", "local") and queues to be used (https://www.nextflow.io/docs/latest/config.html).

 The pipeline uses separated Singularity containers for all processes.
 Nextflow will automatically pull the singularity images required to run the pipeline and cache those images in the singularity directory in the pipeline work directory by default or in the singularity.cacheDir specified in the nextflow.config file ([see documentation](https://www.nextflow.io/docs/latest/singularity.html)).
+Ensure that you have sufficient space in your assigned singularity directory as images can be large.

 An example configuration file can be found [here](https://github.com/vmurigneu/DIS/blob/main/nextflow.config).